toubian/cluster_73_seminar_syllabus/README.md

 - Due every Sunday at 11:59 PM
 - **No RMDs or files without your name**

-### programming reflections (30%)
+### programming problem set projects (30%)
-Three reflections on hands-on classtime projects using real data:
+Three reflections on hands-on take home tutorials using real data:
-1. Neural Network Simulation
+1. Intro to R 1
-2. Cognitive Process Modeling
+2. Intro to R 2
-3. NLP Challenge
+3. Intro to Python 1 (subject to change)

 ### final project (35%)

 Choose one:

 **A. Comparative Analysis (6–8 pages)**